Iftikhar Ahmed (cricketer)

 Iftikhar Ahmed (Urdu & افتخار احمد; born 3 September 1990) is a Pakistani international cricketer.
-He is in playing-eleven in T20 format of Pakistan National Cricket Team.
-In Pakistan Super League, he has previously played for Karachi Kings, Islamabad United and now is in Quetta Gladiators.
+In the Pakistan Super League, he has previously played for Karachi Kings, Islamabad United, Quetta Gladiators and now represent Multan Sultans during HBL PSL from Season 9.
 He made his international debut for the Pakistan cricket team in November 2015.

 Early life

 He was born in Peshawar, Pakistan into a Pashtun family.

 He has built a cricket stadium in his home village so the local talent can develop.

 Domestic career

 He was the leading run-scorer for Sui Northern Gas Pipelines Limited in the 2017–18 Quaid-e-Azam Trophy, with 735 runs in eleven matches.

 On 27 January 2017, he made 131 not out and took 3 wickets for 12 runs in the final of the 2016–17 Regional One Day Cup.
 He was jointly named man of the match along with Gauhar Ali.
 He was the leading run-scorer for Khyber Pakhtunkhwa in the 2017 Pakistan Cup, with 244 runs in four matches.

 In April 2018, he was named in Sindh's squad for the 2018 Pakistan Cup.
 In Sindh's opening fixture of the tournament, he scored 116 runs against Balochistan, and was named the man of the match, as Sindh won by 12 runs.
 He scored the most runs for Sindh during the tournament, with 230 runs in four matches.

 He was the leading run-scorer for Sui Northern Gas Pipelines Limited in the 2018–19 Quaid-e-Azam Trophy, with 660 runs in seven matches.
 In March 2019, he was named in Punjab's squad for the 2019 Pakistan Cup.

 In September 2019, he was named in Khyber Pakhtunkhwa's squad for the 2019–20 Quaid-e-Azam Trophy tournament.
 In October 2021, he led Khyber Pakhtunkhwa's successful title defence in the 2021–22 National T20 Cup, and was named both the player of the final and the player of the tournament.